intel-iot-devkit/how-to-code-samples/doorbell/cpp/README.md

 Naturally, this smart doorbell makes a noise with the buzzer when the I2C Touch Sensor is pressed.
 In addition, it displays a message on the LCD.

-Optionally, all data can be stored using the Intel IoT Examples Data store or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS account.
+Optionally, all data can be stored using the Intel® IoT Examples Data store or an MQTT server running in your own Microsoft Azure\*, IBM Bluemix\*, or AWS\* account.

 ## Hardware requirements

-Grove* Starter Kit containing:
+Grove\* Starter Kit containing:

-1. Intel® Edison board with an Arduino* breakout board
+1. Intel® Edison board with an Arduino\* breakout board
 2. Grove Base Shield V2
 3. [Grove Touch Sensor](http://iotdk.intel.com/docs/master/upm/node/classes/ttp223.html)
 4. [Grove Buzzer](http://iotdk.intel.com/docs/master/upm/node/classes/buzzer.html)